I think my relationship might be unhealthy or emotionally unfulfilling.

 It’s almost impossible to see things so clearly when it’s happening to you, and you might feel stuck between two worlds.
 Let’s see how this looked for Bob & Sally.

-Bob and Sally are both good people and they care for each other very much, but neither of them are happy.
+Bob and Sally are both good people and they care for each other very much, but while nothing is technically wrong, neither of them are truly happy.
 That isn’t anyone’s fault, it’s just not the right fit.
-Sally wants more, but thinks Bob is the best she can get, and that it would be unfair to hurt him when he’s been so good to her.
-Bob can tell something isn’t right, that Sally isn’t truly happy, but he’s scared of losing her, so he doesn’t bring it up.
+Sally wants more but doesn’t know if she’ll find anyone better than Bob, and it would be unfair to hurt him when he’s done nothing wrong.
+Bob can tell something isn’t right and is insecure about their relationship at times, but he’s scared of losing her, so he doesn’t bring it up.

 The relationship is built on secrecy and mutual avoidance.
-It has the external appearance of stability, but it’s really just a house of cards.
+From the outside, they look happy and their relationship appears strong and stable, but it’s really just a house of cards.
 Bob & Sally seem to think if they pretend the issues don’t exist, they’ll go away.

-It’s only a matter of time before one of them reaches a breaking point, and everything with crumble.
+It’s only a matter of time before one of them reaches a breaking point, and all the cards will fall.
 The only question is how long they’ll keep pretending, and how much of themselves they’ll lose before one of them finally calls it.

 The bigger picture